 sqlite-express

-sqlite-express is an npm package designed to make interaction with sqlite3 simpler.
-It has a promise-based design and without as much paraphernalia as the original package.
+sqlite-express is an npm package designed to simplify interaction with sqlite3.
+It has a promise-based design and is less complex than the original package.

 Installation

-To install, execute the following command in your terminal:
+To install, run the following command in your terminal:

 npm i sqlite-express